Why Vacation In Iceland?

 Iceland's breathtaking scenery is largely due to the fact that it is one of the most volcanically active areas on earth.
-You will witness this activity first-hand as you experience a constantly changing geography of mountains, flat lands, fields of moss-covered lava rocks, steaming geothermal pools, and even geysers.
+You will witness this activity first-hand as you hike to the top of a volcano in the Westman Islands.
+You’ll drive by fields of moss-covered lava rocks, steaming geothermal pools, and even geysers.
 It's your very own geological exhibition.

 5. Ocean Views and Diamond Beaches

 You can watch icebergs tumble in the surf while walking a black sand beach glittering with icy remnants of a nearby glacier.